Food for Families

-- 226 families were seen by the program, and either received in-depth consultation (n=135) or assistance with a discrete and time-limited need (n=91).
-All families were provided information about local community food resources specific to their needs, such as food pantries, community kitchens, or bulk food buying programs.
+- 226 families were seen by the program, and either received in-depth consultation (135) or assistance with a discrete and time-limited need (91).
+All families were given information about local community food resources specific to their needs, such as food pantries, community kitchens, or bulk food buying programs.
 Of these 226 households, 161 also received in-person SNAP application assistance, and 60 households received emergency gift cards to purchase food at a local grocery store.